jreybert/vimagit/README.md

 #### g:magit_default_show_all_files

 When this variable is set to 0, all diff files are hidden by default.
-When this variable is set to 1, all diff files are shown by default.
+When this variable is set to 1, all diff for modified files are shown by default.
+When this variable is set to 2, all diff for all files are shown by default.
 Default value is 0.
 NB: for repository with large number of differences, display may be slow.
 > let g:magit_default_show_all_files=[01]